nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/eclipse-export.md

 ---
-title: Exporting a Studio Project in Eclipse
+title: 'Is it Possible to Export a Studio Project in Eclipse?'
-description: Technically, nothing prevents from importing Studio files in Eclipse yet it is not recommended.
+description: Discover what we recommend instead of exporting your Studio Project in Eclipse.
 review:
   comment: ''
   date: ''